ipython/ipython/README.rst

 - `ptpython and ptipython <https://pypi.org/project/ptpython/>`
 - `xonsh <https://xon.sh/>`

-Ignoring commits with git blame.ignoreRevsFile
+Ignoring commits with the git blame.ignoreRevsFile
 ==============================================

 As of git 2.23, it is possible to make formatting changes without breaking